Severe Weather Coordination Message #1 – Thursday 8/27/20 Severe Weather Potential

 Hello to all…

-..SKYWARN Self-Activation will monitor the severe weather potential for Thursday Afternoon and Evening..
+..SKYWARN Self-Activation will closely monitor the severe weather potential for Thursday with the timeframe anytime between 12-9 PM EDT..

-SKYWARN Self-Activation will monitor the severe weather potential for Thursday Afternoon and Evening.
-Another coordination message will be posted by 1130 AM Thursday.
+SKYWARN Self-Activation will closely monitor the severe weather potential for Thursday with the timeframe anytime between 12-9 PM EDT.
+Another coordination message will be posted by 1000 AM Thursday Morning.
 Below is the NWS Boston/Norton Area Forecast Discussion, Enhanced Hazardous Weather Outlook and SPC Day-2 Convective Outlook:

 NWS Boston/Norton Area Forecast Discussion: